For Immediate Release

-Adjusted non-GAAP net loss (see Table A1) for the first quarter of fiscal 2020 was $(4.5) million, or $(0.13) per basic and diluted share, which excluded various items including transaction costs, change in estimated value of assets held for sale, and interest expense – amortization of debt discount.
-Adjusted non-GAAP net income (see Table A1) for the first quarter of fiscal 2019, excluding various items including transaction costs and interest expense – amortization of debt discount, was $0.5 million, or $0.02 per basic and diluted share.
+Adjusted net loss (see Table A3) for the first quarter of fiscal 2021 was $(6.9) million, or $(0.21) per basic and diluted share, excluding transaction costs, change in contingent consideration, and interest expense – amortization of debt discount.
+Adjusted net loss (see Table A3) for the first quarter of fiscal 2020, excluding transaction costs, change in estimated value of assets held for sale, and interest expense – amortization of debt discount, was $(4.5) million, or $(0.13) per basic and diluted share.

-Including contributions from Pioneer, S&W expects total revenue for fiscal 2020 to be within a range of $64 to $67 million.
+Including contributions from Pioneer, S&W continues to expect total revenue for fiscal 2021 to be within a range of $88 to $94 million.

 Non-GAAP Financial Measures

-In addition to financial results reported in accordance with accounting principles generally accepted in the United States of America (“GAAP”), we have provided the following non-GAAP financial measures in this release and the accompanying tables: adjusted EBITDA; adjusted non-GAAP net income (loss); and adjusted earnings (loss) per share.
+In addition to financial results reported in accordance with accounting principles generally accepted in the United States of America (“GAAP”), we have provided the following non-GAAP financial measures in this release and the accompanying tables: adjusted gross margins; adjusted operating expenses; adjusted net loss; adjusted net loss per share; and adjusted EBITDA.
 We use these non-GAAP financial measures internally to facilitate period-to-period comparisons and analysis of our operating performance and liquidity, and believe they are useful to investors as a supplement to GAAP measures in analyzing, trending and benchmarking the performance and value of our business.
 However, these measures are not intended to be a substitute for those reported in accordance with GAAP.
 These measures may be different from non-GAAP financial measures used by other companies, even when similar terms are used to identify such measures.

 For reconciliations of historical non-GAAP financial measures to the most comparable financial measures under GAAP, see Tables A and B accompanying this release.